Kometa-Team/Kometa/docs/defaults/chart/imdb.md

 # IMDb Chart Default Metadata File

-The `- pmm: imdb` Metadata File is used to create collections based on IMDb Charts.
+The `imdb` Metadata File is used to create collections based on IMDb Charts.

 Example Collections Created: